 • To encourage company efforts to continuously improve decapod crustacean welfare while eliminating inhumane practices from the supply chain.

-• To measure and report annually on key decapod welfare issues to equip consumers and other stakeholders with information allowing them to identify companies with the best practices aimed at improving decapod crustacean welfare.
+• To measure and report regularly on key decapod welfare issues to equip consumers and other stakeholders with information allowing them to identify companies with the best practices aimed at improving decapod crustacean welfare.

 Company assessments